isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 for standard options for which Kea currently does not provide a definition.
-To use such options, a server administrator must create a definition as described in :ref:`dhcp4-custom-options` in the "dhcp4" option space.
+To use such options, a server administrator must create a definition as described in :ref:`dhcp4-custom-options` in the ``dhcp4`` option space.
 This definition should match the option format described in the relevant RFC, but the configuration mechanism will allow any option format as it currently has no means to validate it.

+The currently supported standard DHCPv4 options are listed in the table below.
+"Name" and "Code" are the values that should be used as a name/code in the option-data structures.
+"Type" designates the format of the data; the meanings of the various types are given in :ref:`dhcp-types`.

 .. _dhcp4-std-options-list: